 - Energy and climate (related to SDGs #13, #12, #7);

 - Smart, sustainable communities (related to SDGs #11, #9, #12, #13, #7, #6);

 - Public health (related to SDGs #11, #9, #12, #13, #7, #6)

 Digital technology provides the world for decoupling growth in carbon emissions from economic growth for the first time in history.
 “Technology is the game changer in sustainable development.
 Connectivity is essential to meet the SDGs”- says Luis Neves, Executive Vice President, Deutsche Telekom.
 He challenged global leaders to invest in technology solutions the same way the world has invested and continues to support the fossil fuel industry.

 Emerging technologies such as the Internet of Things (IoT) is key to progress for further sustainable economic models.
-Finding opportunities to collaborate to apply technology in disruptive and innovative ways leads up advance sustainability.
+Finding opportunities to collaborate and apply technology in disruptive and innovative ways lead up advance sustainability.

 Simultaneously applying digital technologies towards increasingly purpose-driven efforts to address the world’s toughest challenges related to energy, food, health, education, infrastructure, transportation.

 According to GESI research, digital solutions will have an immense and significant positive impact on each of the three correlated dimensions of development covered by the SDGs: improving people’s quality of life, boosting equitable growth and protecting the environment.
 Examples include the projection by 2030: